-Distant working is so popular these days that a tool that can ensure safe and reliable access to remote peripherals quickly becomes a must-have.
+Remote working is so popular these days that a tool that can ensure safe and reliable access to remote USB devices quickly becomes a must-have.

-Though it may seem that all practical USB to Ethernet sharing solutions are rather expensive or involve buying a pricey hardware adapter, some USB to Ethernet extension apps won’t punch a hole in your budget.
+It may seem that all practical USB to Ethernet sharing solutions are rather expensive or involve buying a pricey hardware adapter, but some USB redirector apps won’t punch a hole in your budget.

-From this article, you’ll find out about two of the most popular apps you can use as a free software USB extender to redirect dongles, printers, and other devices plugged into your local USB ports to remote computers over Ethernet.
+From this article, you’ll find out about two of the most popular apps you can use as a free software USB redirector to extend dongle keys, printers, and other devices plugged into your local USB ports to remote computers via RDP.

-FlexiHub is a professional-grade service that will help you access all types of remote USB peripherals across any distance.
-It’s more reliable than any physical CAT6 LAN cabling and hundred-percent secure, and thus is perfect for redirecting your license USB dongles and security cameras.
+FlexiHub is a professional-grade service that will help you access all types of remote USB devices over Ethernet across all distances.
+It’s more reliable than any physical cabling and hundred-percent secure.
+This is perfect for redirecting your license USB dongle keys and security cameras.

-Technically, FlexiHub is not a USB over Ethernet freeware, yet they offer a month-long free trial period with a handful of full-fledged remote access sessions.
-Use those to turn one of your computers into a powerful USB server, or share a USB hub so that any device attached to it instantly becomes accessible from any networked PC — it’s totally up to you.
+Technically, this app is not freeware, yet they offer a month-long free trial period with a handful of full-fledged remote access sessions.
+Use those to turn one of your computers into a powerful USB server, or share a USB hub so that all USB devices attached to it instantly become accessible from any networked PC — it’s totally up to you.

-✔ 2048-bit SSL encryption makes sure no data from your security cameras, license dongles, or storage peripherals will ever get to an unauthorized user.
+✔ 2048-bit SSL encryption makes sure no data from your security cameras, license dongle keys, or storage peripherals will ever get to an unauthorized user.

-✔ Instant savings on physical USB-Ethernet adapter, USB extender cable, and miles upon miles of CAT6 LAN wire.
+✔ Instant savings on physical USB adapter, USB extender cable, and miles upon miles of CAT6 LAN wire.

-✔ One universal solution for all operating systems and USB peripherals, including isochronous devices like scanners and webcams.
+✔ One universal solution for all operating systems and USB peripherals, including isochronous devices like scanners and web cameras.

 ✔ Zero-loss data transfer thanks to the "Keep connection active" feature.